-77.1 Introduction
+31.1 Introduction

-The human nervous system is capable of simultaneous and integrated control of 100 to 150 mechanical degrees of freedom of movement in the body via tensions generated by about 700 muscles.
-In its widest context, movement is carried out by a sensory-motor system comprising multiple sensors (visual, auditory, proprioceptive), multiple actuators (muscles and skeletal system), and an intermediary processor which can be summarized as a multiple-input multiple-output nonlinear dynamic time-varying control system.
-This grand control system comprises a large number of interconnected processors and sub-controllers at various sites in the central nervous system of which the more important are the cerebral cortex, thalamus, basal ganglia, cerebellum, and spinal cord.
+The human nervous system is capable of simultaneous, integrated, and coordinated control of 100-150 mechanical degrees of freedom of movement in the body via tensions generated by about 700 muscles.
+In its widest context, movement is carried out by a sensory-motor system (= sensorimotor system) comprising multiple sensors (visual, auditory, proprioceptive), multiple actuators (muscles and skeletal system), and an intermediary processor which can be summarized as a multiple-input multiple-output nonlinear dynamic adaptive control system.
+This grand control system comprises a large number of interconnected processors and sub-controllers at various sites in the central nervous system (CNS) of which the more important are the cerebral cortex, thalamus, basal ganglia, cerebellum, and spinal cord.
 It is capable of responding with remarkable accuracy, speed (when necessary), appropriateness, versatility, and adaptability to a wide spectrum of continuous and discrete stimuli and conditions.
-Certainly, by contrast, it is orders of magnitude more complex and sophisticated than the most advanced robotic systems currently available - although the latter also have what are often highly desirable attributes such as precision and repeatability and a much greater immunity from factors such as fatigue, distraction, and lack of motivation!
+It also possesses considerable capabilities for learning new skills, for long-term improvement of performance with practice, and being able to switch quickly between quite different tasks.
+Certainly, by contrast, it is orders of magnitude more complex and sophisticated than the most advanced robotic systems currently available-although the latter can have superior and often highly desirable attributes such as precision and repeatability and a much greater immunity from factors such as fatigue, distraction, boredom, and lack of motivation!

-This chapter addresses the control function.
-First, it introduces several important concepts relating to sensory-motor control, accuracy of movement, and performance resources/capacities.
-Second, it provides an overview of apparatuses and methods for the measurement and analysis of complex sensory-motor performance.
-The overview focuses on measurement of sensory-motor control performance capacities of the upper-limbs and by means of tracking tasks.
+This chapter has a primary focus on the sensory-motor control function.
+First, it introduces several important concepts relating to sensory-motor control, accuracy of movement, a performance resource, and a performance capacity.
+Second, it provides an overview of apparatuses and methods for the measurement and analysis of complex sensory-motor performance of the upper-limbs (cf. lower-limbs and oculomotor system) by means of tracking tasks.

-77.2 Basic Principles
+31.2 Basic Principles

-77.2.1 Sensory-Motor Control and Accuracy of Movement
+31.2.1 Sensory-Motor Control and Accuracy of Movement

-From the perspective of Kondraske's [Kondraske, 1995a,b] elemental resource model of human performance, sensory-motor control is the function of the overall sensory-motor control system.
-This system can be considered as a hierarchy of multiple interconnected sensory-motor controllers cited in the central processing and skills ("software") domains (cf. environmental interface domain, comprising sensors and actuators, and life sustaining domains) of the elemental resource model.
-These controllers range from lowlevel elemental level controllers for control of movement around single joints, through intermediate-level controllers needed to generate integrated movements of an entire limb and involving multiple joints and degrees of freedom, and high-level controllers and processors to enable coordinated synergistic multi-limb movements and the carrying out of central executive functions concerned with allocation and switching of resources for execution of multiple tasks simultaneously.
+The sensory-motor control system is a central component of the sensory-motor system and, from the perspective of Kondraske's elemental resource model of human performance (1995, 2006a), can be considered as a hierarchy of multiple interconnected sensory-motor controllers in the central processing and skills domains (cf. environmental interface domain, comprising sensors and actuators, and life-sustaining domains) of the elemental resource model.
+These controllers range from low-level elemental level controllers for control of movement around single joints, through intermediate-level controllers needed to generate integrated movements of an entire limb and involving multiple joints and degrees of freedom, and high-level controllers and processors to enable coordinated synergistic multi-limb movements and the carrying out of central executive functions concerned with allocation and switching of resources for execution of multiple tasks simultaneously.

-Each of these controllers is considered to possess limited performance resources (PRs) - or performance capacities - necessary to carry out their control functions.
-PRs are characterized by dimensions of performance, which for controllers are accuracy of movement (including steadiness and stability) and speed of movement.
+Each of these controllers is considered to possess limited performance resources-or performance capacities-necessary to carry out their control functions.
+Performance resources are characterized by dimensions of performance, which for controllers are accuracy of movement (including steadiness and stability) and speed of movement.
 Accuracy is the most important of these and can be divided into four major classes: